Lee Rowley

-Lee Benjamin Rowley (born 11 September 1980) is a British politician and former management consultant serving as Parliamentary Under-Secretary of State for Local Government and Building Safety since 2022.
-A member of the Conservative Party, he has been Member of Parliament (MP) for North East Derbyshire since 2017.
-He previously served as Parliamentary Under-Secretary of State for Business and Industry between 2021 and 2022.
+Lee Benjamin Rowley (born 11 September 1980) is a British politician and former management consultant who served as chief of staff to the Leader of the Opposition between November 2024 and July 2025.
+He previously served as Minister of State for Housing, Planning and Building Safety from November 2023 to July 2024.
+A member of the Conservative Party, he was the Member of Parliament (MP) for North East Derbyshire from 2017 to being voted out in 2024.
+He previously served as Parliamentary Under-Secretary of State for Local Government and Building Safety between October 2022 and November 2023.

 Early life and career

 Rowley was born in Scarsdale Hospital in Chesterfield.
 The son of a milkman, both his grandfathers were miners at pits in the area, including the Westhorpe and Shirebrook collieries – both of which closed under Conservative governments in the 1980s and 1990s.
 He grew up in Chesterfield and attended St Mary's High School, where he was head boy, graduating in 1999.
-Rowley became the first member of his family to attend university in 1999, when he won an exhibition to study Modern History at Lincoln College, Oxford.
-He then read for a master's degree, also in History, at the University of Manchester.
+Rowley became the first member of his family to attend university in 1999, when he won an exhibition to study Modern History at Lincoln College, Oxford, graduating with a second-class honours.
+He then read for a master's degree, also in history, at the University of Manchester.

 Before becoming an MP, Rowley worked in financial services and management consultancy.
-He has held positions at Barclays, KPMG, Santander, and Co-op Insurance, where he was Head of Change at the time of his election to Parliament.
-Rowley had also contributed research on welfare and housing to the centre-right think tank, the Centre for Social Justice.
+He has held positions at Barclays, KPMG, Santander UK, and Co-op Insurance, where he was Head of Change at the time of his election to Parliament at the General Election 2017.
+Rowley had contributed to the centre-right think tank, the Centre for Social Justice.